 If your student needs assistance obtaining Internet Access:

 District Provided HotSpots (WiFi):

-If your student would like to access a free hotspot for internet access, please fill out the Home Hot Spot (WiFi) Parent Request form.
-Dr. Lindsey Dubb at Talley will need the form in order to provide you with the HotSpot - please email him at firstname.lastname@example.org and he will assist you in getting the completed form to him.
+If your student would like to access a free hotspot for internet access, please visit the Internet Access Support page.
+Dr. Lindsey Dubb at Talley will assist you in getting the HotSpot - please email him at email@example.com.

 While Renton School District has provided many of our students and families with hotspot internet accessibility, there is still a need by some families for internet service.
 Some internet service providers are finding a way to fill the gap to help students continue learning at home through the Keep Americans Connected Initiative.
 The agreement by these companies pledges for the next 60 days to: